THE SUMMER SCHOOL

 Four student teams will define the scientific objectives of a space mission and will provide a preliminary end-to-end design of spacecraft, scientific instruments as well as mission and science operations that will meet their stated objectives.
 You and your team will be responsible for selecting and researching the problem to be addressed by your space mission, for cooperatively working with team members to meet difficult deadlines, and for developing your own working style.

-You will be exposed to some real-life challenges, such as 20-hour working days (before proposal submission) and an expectation that you are able to immediately apply knowledge and techniques that you have only recently been exposed to.
+You will be exposed to some real-life challenges, such as long working days (before proposal submission) and an expectation that you are able to immediately apply knowledge and techniques that you have only recently been exposed to.
 You will also have to handle the trials of establishing and maintaining an international and multi-disciplinary team composed of both scientists and engineers.
 You will need to balance scientific objectives and requirements with the realistic constraints of mission-design, spacecraft-design, and mission cost.

 On day ten of the Summer School, each team presents their mission designs to a jury of experts.
 Occasionally, these designs have actually gone on to represent real space missions in ESA.